Tricholoma vaccinum: Description

 The cap of T. vaccinum is initially broadly conical, then convex and finally flattened; its diameter is usually between 2.5 and 8 cm.
 The cap margin is initially curved inwards, and shaggy from hanging remnants of the partial veil.
 The partial veil is cotton-like, and does not leave a ring on the stipe.
 The fibrous to scaly cap surface ranges in color from reddish-cinnamon to brownish-orange to tan.
 The gills have an adnate to sinuate attachment to the stipe, and are crowded closely together.
 There are between three and nine tiers of lamellulae—short gills that do not extend completely from the cap edge to the stipe.
 The gills are dingy white, and frequently stain reddish brown.
 The stipe is 3 to 8 cm long and 1 to 2 cm thick, and becomes hollow in age.
 It is roughly equal in width throughout its length and ranges in color from whitish to the same color as the cap, but lighter, and sometimes with reddish-brown stains; it is lighter in color near the apex.
 Like the cap, the stipe surface is fibrous to scaly.
 The odor of the fruit bodies is unpleasant.

 The mushrooms produce a white spore print, and the spores are broadly elliptical, smooth, hyaline (translucent), inamyloid, measuring 6–7.5 by 4–5 μm.
 The basidia (spore-bearing cells) are four-spored, without clamps, and measure 17–32 by 6.0–7.5 μm.
 The hymenium lacks cystidia.
 The arrangement of the hyphae in the cap cuticle ranges from a cutis (with hyphae that run parallel to the cap surface) to a trichoderm (hyphae perpendicular to the cap surface); these hyphae are roughly cylindrical, and measure 3.5–8.0 μm wide, with roughly cylindrical to club-shaped ends that are 6.0–11.0 μm wide.
 There are no clamp connections in the hyphae of T. vaccinum.

-Although the fruit bodies have sometimes been considered edible, they are of low quality, and generally not recommended for consumption due to their resemblance to and potential for confusion with toxic brown Tricholomas.
-Orson K. Miller, Jr. considers them "bitter and not edible".
-Roger Phillips says they may be poisonous.
-The fruit bodies can be used to create yellow dyes to color wool or other fibers.